What is a merchant account?

 Solution: Your supporter should try again using a different card.
 If there are persistent issues or you suspect there is an error, please don't hesitate to contact us!

-- For all web payments and payments made through the card reader, the per transaction fee is 4.9% + 30 cents per transaction (these can qualify for the Guaranteed Effective Rate of 1.5%).
+- For payments made by the supporter - web payments and payments made through the card reader - the processing fee is 4.9% + 30 cents per transaction (these can qualify for the Guaranteed Effective Rate of 1.5%).

 - In both cases, there is an option for the supporter to cover that processing fee for you.

-- If all your supporters cover the fee, which a high percentage of donors do, you’ll pay no transaction fees and have cost-free fundraising, and your effective rate is 0%.
+For example, if all of your supporters covered the fee, you’d pay no transaction fees and have cost-free fundraising, and your effective rate is 0%.
 (Yes, this actually happens sometimes!)

-- What usually happens: about 85-85% of your supporters will opt to cover the fee, given the option.
-This results in about 1.1% effective rate.
+What typically happens is about 86-89% of your supporters will opt to cover the fee, given the option.
+This results in about a 1.1% effective rate.

 You can also see transaction rate information on the Home page of your Flipcause Dashboard under Transaction Rates and Savings.

-Below is an example from a live client:
+Here is an example from an existing nonprofit client: